 Message about academics at Holy Family Academy:

 Holy Family Academy aims to produce students who can grasp truth with their minds, express it intelligently, and defend it persuasively in speech and in writing.
-To establish a set of tools for knowing truth, we introduce formal Philosophy and Theology in sixth grade, far earlier than most Catholic schools.
+To establish a set of tools for knowing truth, we introduce formal Philosophy and Theology in seventh grade, far earlier than most Catholic schools.
 Our students also receive a broad grounding in the great works of the Western literary tradition, studying poetry, plays, novels, and essays by authors such as Homer, Sophocles, Dante, Racine, Cervantes, Molière, Goethe, Shakespeare, Dostoevsky, and Tolstoy.
-Every class stages a yearly play, which ensures that students not only read classic authors but commit them to memory.
+The Upper School classes perform a play every year, which ensures that students not only read classic authors but learn the drama from the inside.
 Our upper schoolers come to possess great literature the way they possess the multiplication tables.
 Every high school student also writes, delivers, and defends a thesis each year in front of the faculty and his classmates, and participates in yearly debates, during which he learns to prepare complex arguments and adapt them to counterattacks.

 Below you will find information about our Upper and Lower School curriculum and descriptions of our classes.
 Thank you for your interest in our academic program!